Coke Studio Pakistan season 13: Episodes

-Coke Studio 2020 did not feature any patriotic song.
-Coke Studio 2020 began airing on 4 December 2020 and concluded on 25 December 2020.
-An all-female anthem; Na Tutteya Ve was the season opener of Coke Studio 2020, the song speaks about the resilience of women.
-The season featured 12 original songs, all songs were arranged and produced by Rohail Hyatt.

 Reception

 Nescafé Basement's producer and mentor Xulfi commended Na Tuttya Ve's rap part, he said' "Liked the edgy rap Meesha Shafi!".
 Xulfi also lauded the performance of Mehdi Maloof in Dil Khirki, he said "Mehdi Maloof just know every word of what you wrote is so many's inner circle voice.
 It's mine too.
 Emoted with the song at every moment".
 Pakistani-American rapper Bohemia applauded Meesha Shafi's performance in Coke Studio 2020 opener, Na Tuttya Ve.
 Bohemia said, "Coke Studio is off to a great start and who knew Meesha Shafi could drop that fire!"

 Indian singer Daler Mehndi praised the performance of Ali Pervez Mehdi in Gal Sunn.
 In a video message Daler Mehndi said, "I am ecstatic!
 Ali Pervez Mehdi has sung an amazing track in Coke Studio.
 Like Ali, Meesha Shafi has done a brilliant job with Gal Sunn as well".